-The course in Year 7 endeavours to ensure all boys are equipped with the knowledge, understanding, skills and learning processes to inquire deeply into a wide variety of topics and issues from the local to the national and to the global scale.
+The course in Year 7 endeavours to ensure all boys are equipped with the knowledge, understanding, skills and learning processes to inquire deeply into a wide variety of topics and issues on the local, national and global scale.
 There will be regular practical opportunities to explore Australia's political and legal systems and structures, social and natural environments, history and the role of money in our lives.

-Through the subjects of Civics and Citizenship, Economics and Business, Geography and History, students will have the opportunity to develop 21st Century global skills.
+Through the units of Civics and Citizenship, Economics and Business, Geography and History, students will have the opportunity to develop 21st Century global skills.
 These skills are essential to prepare students for an increasingly globalised economy and include questioning and research, analysing, evaluating, communicating and reflecting.